Katrine Philp: Career

 Philp started her career in 2009 with her graduation film Book of Miri.
 The film was selected for the IDFA Student Competition and won the European Young CIVIS Media award in Germany.

 Philp is a former dancer.
 After being invited to a ballroom training session, she met with dancers who would become the protagonists of her first feature documentary Dance For Me in 2013.
 The film was nominated at the 2015 Emmy Awards in the category ‘Outstanding Arts and Culture Programming’.

 In 2018, Philp directed False Confessions.
 The film focuses on the defence lawyer Jane Fisher-Byrialsen, who works on false confessions cases in USA, including the ones of Korey Wise, Malthe Thomsen and Renay Lynch.
 Due to interrogation techniques that use brutal psychological manipulation, including lying about evidence, to secure a confession, they have falsely confessed to crimes they didn't commit.
 The film won the Special Jury Award for Excellence in Social Justice at Los Angeles Film Festival in 2018.

 Philp directed in 2020 the documentary Beautiful Something Left Behind, which follows young children during a period of their grief, as they just lost one or both parents.

 The film was previously called An Elephant in the Room and was part of the main competition in the 2020 SXSW Film Festival under this title.
 Although the festival was cancelled due to the COVID-19 pandemic, the competition took place and Philp won the Grand Jury Prize for Best Documentary.

 Personal life

-Philp is married to the cinematographer Adam Morris Philp with whom she has made several films, including Beautiful Something Left Behind.
+Philp is married to the director of photographer Adam Morris Philp with whom she has made several films, including Beautiful Something Left Behind.
 For this film, they spent a year following the kids and moved their children in New Jersey for the filming.
-During this period, Philp's dad died unexpectedly.

-Filming kids going through grief and experiencing a similar loss helped her go through her own grief.
-Philp dedicated the film to her father.
+During this period, Philp's dad died unexpectedly and she dedicated the film to her father.